Which are the Best "Bug Sprays"?

 Having said all that, however, I know that many people prefer aerosol sprays to other forms of insecticide packaging because they are very convenient, and cost is usually a secondary issue.

 So, if you are going to use aerosol sprays which are the best for use in homes?
-Fortunately, within the last few years new aerosol insecticide products have been developed that are much safer for the user and less damaging to the environment ("eco-friendly") in terms of their effects on other, so called non-target animals.
-These new aerosols contain natural plant oils instead of synthetic pesticides and for this reason are sometimes called botanical insecticides.
+Fortunately, there are a few aerosol insecticide products that are much safer for the user and less damaging to the environment ("eco-friendly") in terms of their effects on other, so called non-target animals.
+These aerosols contain natural plant oils instead of synthetic pesticides and for this reason are sometimes called botanical insecticides.

 Do Plant Oils Work As Well in Terms of Pest Control?